An overview of new measurements of flow, chirality, and vorticity from STAR experiment: Flow and Fluctuations

 \subsection{Flow Correlations with Mean Transverse Momentum}

-The correlation between flow harmonics ($v_n$) and the mean transverse momentum ($[p_T]$), estimated by using a Pearson correlation coefficient $\rho(v_n^2,[p_T])$, is recently proposed to reveal interesting information both on the correlations in the initial state between the geometric size and the eccentricities, and on the correlations of the strength of the hydrodynamic response with the flow coefficients \cite{Piotr}.
+The correlation between flow harmonics ($v_n$) and the mean transverse momentum ($[p_T]$), estimated by using a Pearson correlation coefficient $\rho(v_n^2,[p_T])$, is proposed to reveal interesting information both on the correlations in the initial state between the geometric size and the eccentricities \cite{Piotr}.
 In relativistic heavy-ion collisions, the shape and size of the QGP may depend on the fluctuations and the shape of the colliding nuclei where the spatial distribution of nucleons is often described by a Woods-Saxon density profile: $\rho(r, \theta)=\frac{\rho_{0}}{1+e^{\left[r-R_{0}\left(1+\beta_{2} Y_{2,0}(\theta)+\beta_{3} Y_{3,0}(\theta)\right) / a_{0}\right]}}$, where $\rho_0$ denotes the nucleon density at the center of the nucleus, $R_0=1.2A^{1/3}$ is the nuclear radius, and $a_0$ is the surface diffuseness parameter (known as skin depth). $\mathrm{Y_{n,0}}(\theta)$ (n=2,3) are spherical harmonics.
-Therefore, $\rho(v_n^2,[p_T])$ is of particular interest is to distinguish the information of the initial geometry effect induced by the nuclear deformation \cite{GG1,JJ1}.
+Therefore, $\rho(v_n^2,[p_T])$ is of particular interest is to distinguish the information of the initial geometry effect induced by the nuclear deformation \cite{GG1,JJ1, GG5, GG6}.